-and at sea?
-Does travelling as a widow change your perspective?
+Vacationing as a widow changes your perspective.
+Do relationships look the same on land and at sea?
 I’m on a cruise with my sister and brother-in-law, and as much as I love them, it’s my first vacation without my husband.
-My sweet Rex died a year and a half ago and I am still trying to navigate the seas… pun intended.
+My sweet Rex died a year and a half ago and I am still trying to navigate the seas… pun intended. http://www.brendaleefree.com

 A pretty blonde on Deck 5 leans across the bistro table and smiles at her husband.
 She notices that his coffee is darker than usual and whispers, “Do you need more milk for your coffee?”
 He smiles back and looks deeply into her eyes.
 “Thanks babe, that would be great!”
 They are in their 20’s and obviously in love.
 The gentle way they speak to each other reminds me of the sweetness that defined my marriage.
 Rex never raised his voice to me and always made sure I had everything I needed.

 Two tables over, a 40 something couple in bright red tee shirts engage in an animated conversation.
 A teen-aged girl with a thick brown pony tail runs over to their table.
 Another girl, her sister maybe, joins her and together they begin their appeal.
 “Mom, can we pleeeeese have money for ice cream?”
 After some playful banter and a lot of laughing, the girls run off to purchase their treats.

 I have two grown children, so the days of them begging for ice cream money are long gone.
 Fortunately, my kids are self-supporting with jobs, homes, and families of their own.
 I’m proud of them and love my six beautiful grandchildren.
 As I watch this family, I long for the day when my kids needed me that way.
 I’m fine on my own, but how nice it would be to put extra milk in my husband’s coffee.